ARTCvan/ARTCvanTestingBotJS/README.md

 # ARTCvanTestingBotJS
-Place to store my code for a Discord bot I was creating, now being used to learn JavaScript.
+Place to store my code for a Discord bot I was creating.

 ## What is the bot about?
-As of now, its intended purpose is to be a bot I can test JavaScript on.
+As of now, its intended purpose is to be a bot I can test stuff on.

 ## Can I use this code?
 Yes totally!
 This code isn't anything "top-secret" so I'm fine with people using the code, so long as you mention my GitHub name in the process.